deckhouse/deckhouse/modules/200-operator-prometheus/images/prometheus-operator/patches/README.md

 # Patches

-## Scrape params

-With that patch, we are avoiding `ScrapeTimeout` being greater than `ScrapeInterval`.

 ## Scrape timestamp align

 There is a bug in Go runtime.
 Because of it, tickers from the std library are not precise.